hokwanhung/activity-tracker-on-zhihu/README.md

 *Use Case Name: Retrieve the target List*
 Actor: Operator
-Prerequisite: When the system starts its first operation.
+Prerequisite: When the system starts.
 Description:
 1. The system automatically retrieve the target list from the [Google Sheet](https://docs.google.com/spreadsheets/d/1lb8m-a9SYrr1ImEoVnNulC6iEFg9kNFWiX87mBgy-H8/edit#gid=0).
 2. The URL and name is then saved in a `JSON` file called `source.json`.